- Roles and functions

 - Our purpose

 - Organisational structure

 Roles and functions

 The Office of the Commonwealth Ombudsman (the Office) is a non-corporate Commonwealth entity established under the Ombudsman Act 1976 (the Act).
-The Act came into effect on 1 July 1977 and is administered by the Prime Minister until 10 May 2018, when the Attorney-General commenced administering the Act.
+The Act came into effect on 1 July 1977 and was administered by the Prime Minister until 10 May 2018, when the Attorney-General commenced administering the Act.

 - complaint investigations